knarbmakes/ifworldscollide/README.md

 ### Tokens

 Some abilities and effects cause tokens to be placed on the battlefield.
-These tokens are always 1 inch in diameter, unless otherwise specified.
+These tokens are always 1 distance in diameter, unless otherwise specified.
 Tokens can block line of sight and provide cover, just like any unit or terrain feature.

 ### Conditions